LibTrackTeam/SubMan-backend/README.md

 1. set database up in `database.php`
 2. to get $db object anywhere, do $db = this->get("db") to get a PDO object

+## Tests

+Run `composer test` to run all tests
+Run `composer test:coverage` to generate an html test coverage report in ./build